My Son John: Production

 The film was based on an idea by Leo McCarey and developed into a script by John Lee Mahin.
 Paramount built interest in the project by reporting the casting of each role, beginning with the news in December 1950 that Helen Hayes was considering it for her return to motion pictures after 17 years away from the film industry.
 The details of the story were kept secret while it was first described in one news report as "a contemporary drama about the relationship between a mother and son, described by McCarey as 'highly emotional but with much humor'."
 Hedda Hopper reported that the script "has gotten raves from everyone who's read it."

-Despite McCarey's "close-mouthed silence" for two months and a public warning to Hayes not to discuss the plot, it was reported that "word has gotten around Hollywood with the authority such wisps of information always have that the son ... is a traitor to his country–an agent of Communist espionage."
+Despite McCarey's "close-mouthed silence" for two months and a public warning to Hayes not to discuss the plot, reportedly, "word has gotten around Hollywood with the authority such wisps of information always have that the son ... is a traitor to his country–an agent of Communist espionage."
 Daily Variety reported that Hayes, mirroring certain current events, would shoot her son in the film and be tried for his murder.
 Hayes called it "a natural, human part" for which she did not have to worry about her appearance.
 She denied that the film's message attracted her to the project: "I just like the character and the story.
 I am deadly set against messages as the prime factor for taking a part.
 But I do feel the picture is a very exciting comment on a certain phase of our living today."